 5. Autocratic leadership

-Autocratic leadership involves the complete control of the leader, where he/she rarely takes views and suggestions of the subordinates or employees.
+Autocratic leadership involves the complete control of the leader, where he/she rarely takes the views and suggestions of the subordinates or employees.
 This style is not appreciated as it can cause a high turnover and habitual non presence of employees.
 Moreover, this style decreases coordination and also removes any flexibility in the line of work.

 6. Strategic leadership